 In early 1991, hunters came upon the skeletal remains of a young woman near Ward Bayou in Vancleave, Mississippi.
 Investigators initially determined that the remains were likely from a Caucasian woman in her late 20s.
 It was not clear exactly when she had died but investigators estimated that she might have died up to three years before being located.
 The death was ruled a homicide, however there were few clues to her identity.
 Later the same year, a clay model was developed based on the young woman’s skull to help generate leads to her identity.
 Law enforcement worked diligently with the news media to solicit clues from the public, but the case eventually went cold as no one recognized the woman.
+The case was entered into NamUs as UP10335.

 Decades later in 2012, Pascagoula Police Investigator Darren Versiga, former Jackson County Coroner Vickie Broadus, and sheriff’s investigators began re-examining cold cases in the area.
 As part of this effort, they submitted skeletal remains for Vancleave Jane Doe to NamUs.
 An STR profile was developed but did not match in any database.
 The remains were then transferred to the Mississippi State Crime Laboratory.